crystax/android-crew/README.md

 ### list [libs|utils]

-List all available formulas, their versions, build numbers and status (installed or not).
+List all available formulas, their upstream versions, crysta versions and status (installed or not).
 If 'libs' or 'utils' argument was specified the command will output information only about libraries or crew utilitites respectively.